devcontainers/devcontainers.github.io/_implementors/features-distribution.md

 done
 ```

-The "namespace" is the globally identifiable name for the collection of features. (eg: `owner/repo` for the source code's git repository).
+The "namespace" is the globally identifiable name for the collection of Features. (eg: `owner/repo` for the source code's git repository).

 The auto-generated `devcontainer-collection.json` is pushed to the registry with the same `namespace` as above and no accompanying `feature` name.
 The collection file is always tagged as `latest`.